StahlSol/schedule-game/README.md

-# Cheff Cleff: Party Inviter Simulator
+# Cheff Cleff: Invitation Simulator
 *“Get Cheff Cleff to commit to one social event.
 If you can.”*

 ## Overview